Ella-0/Ella-0.github.io/no-gnu-linux.md

 which will build out toolchain and output it in several tarballs in `obj/build/dist` which then can be copied and extracted in the target system

+#### New
+I have a possible new way to build a rust toolchain thanks to `bjorn3` on Zulip.
+Remove `crate-type = ["dylib"]` from `compiler/rustc_driver/Cargo.toml`.
+This should result in only linking against `libc.so` and `ld.so` dynamically.
+This makes cross compiling much easier as it can now be done in an alpine docker image.

 ### Samurai

 #### Boot-strap